sylphy/spring-boot-microservice-eureka-zuul-docker/README.md

 ## Build & Run

-- *>mvn clean package* : to build
+- *>./mvnw clean package -DskipTests* : to build
-- *>docker-compose up* --build : build docker images and containers and run containers
+- *>docker-compose up -d --build* : build docker images and containers and run containers
 - *>docker-compose stop* : stop the dockerized services
 - Each maven module has a Dockerfile.